Big Feeling Opens Ice Cream Shop in the Dead of Winter

 “I had a crew of our friends’ kids who were my taste-testers.
 That’s a critical demographic for the business,” he says.
 “You gotta impress the kids.”
 The very first time he gave out a pint, Maddalena scrawled the words “Big Feeling” under the child’s name, and he and the child’s parents watched as the child consumed the treat in a moment of elation.
 “They said, ‘how did you know he was going to react this way when eating it?’”
 Maddalena recalls.
 “It was kismet when I wrote that on the first pint.”

-The business name also relates to the name of a song written by Maddalena’s friend, Ben, and it’s also reflective of feelings felt while working through his depression.
+The business name also relates to a song written by Maddalena’s friend, Ben, and it’s reflective of feelings felt while working through depression.
 Maddalena left a desk job to take up ice cream making full-time.
 “When at times it felt hard for me to get motivated and to do the things I once loved, it seemed that cooking — nay, making ice cream — was always a trusted antidote to parting the grey skies,” Maddalena writes on the Big Feeling website.
 “And even better was sharing that ice cream with those around me — you get to realize what ice cream means to people.
 Often, one little taste can open up neural pathways and unlock chambers in your memory bank straight to your childhood.”

 That’s why the ice cream costs a little more than most are used to paying for a pint.
 “I put a lot of effort into writing about that on the website, just to justify the price point,” he says.
 “I want people to understand, it’s not just about buying the most expensive ingredients, it’s that the ingredients are priced a certain way when they are treated with care and respect down the line.”